 The two ingredients that give this bold dish it’s flavor are Kimchi and Gochujang.

 Kimchi is a fermented Korean pickle that is almost always made with shrimp or anchovy paste.
-If you’re feeling adventurous, you can always make your own Kimchi at home, but that’s for another post.
+If you’re feeling adventurous, you can always make your own Kimchi at home.
 Luckily, there are a few brands of vegan Kimchi available, including Mother-in-Law’s Kimchi, Sinto Gourmet, and Kings.

 Gochujang is a rich and complex pepper paste made from fermented soy beans, chili paste, rice flour and salt.
 Similar to Japanese Miso, this versatile ingredient is used in soups, stews, marinades, and also acts as a condiment.
 Move over Sriracha – this will become your new favorite hot sauce, seriously.